KSP-KOS/KOS/doc/source/math/basic.rst

 Fundamental Constants
 ---------------------

-There is a bound variable called CONSTANT which contains some basic fundamental constants about the universe that you may find handy in your math operations.
+There is a bound variable called `CONSTANT` which contains some basic fundamental constants about the universe that you may find handy in your math operations.
+Prior to kOS version 0.18, `CONSTANT` was implemented as a function call, so values were accessed as `CONSTANT():PI` and the like.
+This functionality has been retained for backward compatibility, but new code should instead call `CONSTANT:PI`.

 .. list-table::
     :header-rows: 1